ritua2/bsswfellowship/README.md

 Part-3: Checkpointing serial and parallel applications

-The links to the videos of the different parts of the tutorial are included in the videos folder.
+The links to the video-recordings of the different parts of the tutorial are included in the videos folder.

 If you prefer a gentle and verbose introduction to the different topics related to optimizing I/O in serial and parallel applications, you can start with the following LinkedIn article: https://www.linkedin.com/feed/update/urn:li:activity:7078166039275974656/ .
 This article is also accessible through the following link: https://github.com/ritua2/bsswfellowship/blob/main/documents/Optimizing_IO_updated.pdf

-If you need an introduction to checkpointing and how it is related to I/O, then please refer to part-3 of the slides at the following link: https://github.com/ritua2/bsswfellowship/blob/main/documents/optimizing_IO_part1_part2_part3_combined.pdf .
+If you are interested in an introduction to checkpointing and how it is related to I/O, then please refer to part-3 of the slides at the following link: https://github.com/ritua2/bsswfellowship/blob/main/documents/optimizing_IO_part1_part2_part3_combined.pdf .

 For a gentle introduction to checkpointing and how application-level checkpointing can be implemented in serial and parallel applications including the machine learning/AI models, you may start with the content in the following sequence:

 1. What is checkpointing? https://www.linkedin.com/pulse/what-checkpointing-ritu-arora/?trackingId=6HuYtfGvRB%2ByZ0%2B6tmowpw%3D%3D